Blackburn Lake Sanctuary

-Blackburn Lake Sanctuary is an example of regenerated and remnant bushland in suburban Melbourne, Australia.
-It is located in the suburb of Blackburn.
-It is the most significant of the many parks in the City of Whitehorse, featuring areas of regenerated bushland and various walking tracks.
+The Blackburn Lake Sanctuary is a 27 ha bushland park located in Blackburn, an eastern suburb of Melbourne, in Victoria, Australia.
+Formally set aside as a park in 1965, the regenerated and remnant bushland surrounds a man-made lake that was created in 1889 by the damming of the Kooyongkoot Creek.

+The park sits on the traditional lands and waterways of the Wurundjeri Woi Wurrung and is operated by the City of Whitehorse.
+The bushland park was added to the now defunct Register of the National Estate on an unknown date.

+Description

-In 1889 the Kooyongkoot Creek was dammed forming Blackburn Lake, at the centre of the sanctuary.
-The park has a diverse history revolving around the human usage of the lake and surrounding bushland, which by the 1960s left the lake in particular, very polluted.
-Although still polluted today, the late 20th century saw much regenerative planting and protection measures by local residents and community groups which has halted and in some places reduced pollution.
+Blackburn Lake is situated at the centre of the sanctuary.
+The park has a diverse modern history revolving around the human usage of the lake and surrounding bushland, which by the 1960s left the lake in particular, very polluted.
+The late 20th century saw much regenerative planting and protection measures by local residents and community groups which has halted and, in some places, reduced pollution.
 Today, the park is home to a variety of local wildlife, including Pacific black ducks and herons.
 The sanctuary also features a variety of other birds, as well as possums and sugar gliders.